 It may still be possible to buy shares through pre-IPO marketplaces that acquire shares from early investors or from employees who have received stock options as part of their compensation.

 There is no assurance that pre-IPO shares will be available through these marketplaces.
 The sellers may impose investor qualifications and other requirements.

 - Forge Global merged with Sharespost in 2020 to form what is now the world’s largest private share marketplace.
 The platform has a minimum investment of $100,000, and some shares may require more.
 You may need to pass a qualification process.

 - EquityZen acquires shares from early investors or from employees who have received stock as part of their compensation.
-They work with companies to assure that transations will be recognized, and sell the shares to investors who meet the revised SEC “accredited investor” criteria.
+They work with companies to assure that transactions will be recognized and sell the shares to investors who meet the revised SEC “accredited investor” criteria.
 There’s a minimum investment of $10,000, which may be higher for some companies.

 - Nasdaq Private Market provides access to private-company shares for investors who meet the SEC’s accredited investor criteria.

 - EquityBee is a private marketplace that allows investors to fund an employee’s stock options in exchange for a share in the proceeds from their eventual sale.